 Direct Diode Lasers

-Direct diode lasers are laser devices where the output of laser diodes is directly used for an application like laser material processing.
+Direct diode lasers are laser devices where the output of laser diodes is directly used for an application – frequently in laser material processing, e.g. in the form of laser cutting or laser welding.
 This is in contrast to using diode-pumped lasers, where the diode laser radiation is used for pumping another laser, typically a solid-state laser, the output of which is then sent to the application.
 That additional laser usually acts as a brightness converter: although some of the optical power is lost, the beam quality of its output is so much higher than that of the diode laser(s) that the brightness (more precisely: the radiance) is still higher.
 This allows for increased optical intensities on workpieces, for example.

-The improved brightness of high-power laser diodes his different origins.
-One factor is the continuous increase of brightness of diode bars and diode stacks through improvements of their design.
+The improved radiance of high-power laser diodes has different origins.
+One factor is the continuous increase of radiance of diode bars and diode stacks through improvements of their design.
+For example, there are tapered laser diodes and tapered amplifiers with much increased beam quality.
 Another factor are improved methods and components for beam combination of the radiation of many laser diodes.

 If you like this article, share it with your friends and colleagues, e.g. via social media: